 Re-import your error CSV

 You can upload a CSV directly to Customer. io, or link us to a Google Sheet.
 Take a look at an example CSV.
 Each row in your CSV represents a person you want to add to, or update in, your workspace, and each column represents an attribute that you want to assign to that person.

 Your file must:

-- be in CSV format (reference)
+- be in CSV format OR a Google Sheet

 - not exceed 100MB in size

 - contain at least one column that maps to an identifierThe attributes you use to add, modify, and target people.
 Each unique identifier value represents an individual person in your workspace. in your workspace—